overload-development-community/olmod/README.txt

 - Fixes seizure-inducing flashing in VR, by roncli (thanks to Arne for finding the issue!).

 - Makes player scoreboard sorting in team anarchy make more sense, by Tobias.

+- Allows games where all ships can always be cloaked, by roncli.

+- Allows projdata.txt files to be loaded by the player starting a multiplayer game.
+You can have custom weapon balance for a game.
+Check under advanced settings when creating a game.
+By Tobias.

+- Doubles the allotted time to enter a map at the beginning of a multiplayer match in an attempt to allow players with slower computers to start at the same time as everyone else, by roncli.

+- Removes issue with servers failing to catch up on player inputs in some circumstances, by roncli.

+- TODO: Last feature

 How does it work
 ----------------